Gardens of the Moon: Reception

-Critical

 The novel received mixed to positive reviews from critics.
 SFSite said that Erikson had created "a fantasy world as rich and detailed as any you're likely to encounter" while calling the novel engrossing and hard to set aside.
 The reviewer, while calling it an astounding debut fantasy novel with a fully realized history spanning thousands of years and rich, complex characters, notes that the complexity could also be considered the book's greatest flaw.
-Bill Capossere of Tor said that, though the novel is not without its flaws, it is a captivating, stimulating read that defies the reader’s preconceptions of fantasy and challenges their ideas of fantasy by confronting them with reality.
+Bill Capossere of Tor said that, though the novel is not without its flaws, it is a captivating, stimulating read that defies the reader's preconceptions of fantasy and challenges their ideas of fantasy by confronting them with reality.

 The Guardian described Erikson's world-building as astounding and also praised the character development, stating "His characters ... feel realistic, and their personalities actually change and adapt through the story."
 It also praised the deep and complex plot of the novel.
 In contrast, however, the reviewer criticized the pacing as awful though noted that the climactic finale was neatly done.
 Another reviewer has praised Erikson for breathing new life into the fantasy genre with his new ideas and creations, calling the novel "a work of great skill and beauty."
 Salon describes Erikson as a "master of lost and forgotten epochs, a weaver of ancient epics" while praising his realistic world-building and characterization.

 On the other hand, Publishers Weekly criticized the novel's characterization and lack of real depth, stating that "The fast-moving plot, with sieges, duels (of sword and of spell), rebellions, intrigue and revenge, unearthed monsters and earth-striding gods, doesn't leave much room for real depth.
 Heroes win, villains lose, fairness reigns, tragedy is averted.
 Erikson may aspire to China Miéville heights, but he settles comfortably in George R.R.
 Martin country."

 Gardens of the Moon also garnered praise from well-known authors in the fantasy genre, such as Stephen R. Donaldson who said "Erikson is an extraordinary writer.
 I read Gardens of the Moon with great pleasure."
-J.V.
-Jones praised Erikson's style and his ability to "create a world every bit as intricate and messy as our own."
+J. V. Jones praised Erikson's style and his ability to "create a world every bit as intricate and messy as our own."
 Adam Roberts also praised Erikson's world-building and characterization, calling the novel "fiendishly readable".

-Sales

-The novel was a critical and commercial success.
-It sold over a million copies in a month.

-After the commercial success of the novel, Transworld signed a publishing deal worth £675,000 for Erikson's next nine novels in the series.